- Identify the ways communication and environments contribute to enhanced creativity and innovation.

 As a kid, did you ever turn your living room into a fort or create a reading nook off your kitchen?
 If so, then you used the environment to meet your needs.
 Environments are so important to all aspects of your work that there is an entire course dedicated to this topic.
 When it comes to using and reconfiguring space to cultivate creativity, here are a few things to keep in mind for your program:

-• Create interest areas outside of the classrooms giving children the opportunity to explore new surroundings for hands-on activities.
+- Create interest areas outside of classrooms to give children the opportunity to explore new surroundings for hands-on activities.

 Materials that Promote Creativity

-Think about the spaces and materials that inspire you in your own creativity.
+Think about the spaces and materials that inspire your own creativity.
 Perhaps you enjoy looking at websites like Pinterest and imagining ways to create new things, design your home, or organize your life.
-Perhaps walking through the craft store makes you excited about creating homemade greeting cards.
-Perhaps the home improvement store makes you envision all the renovations or woodworking projects you could do.
+Perhaps visiting a craft store makes you excited about creating homemade greeting cards or knitting a new sweater.
+Perhaps the home improvement store makes you envision all the renovations or projects you could do.
 Part of what makes these experiences inspiring is the variety, novelty, and beauty of the materials.
 You have choices, and your mind begins to play with all the options available to you.
 When spaces and materials are organized well, they inspire without overwhelming.
 Children are similarly inspired.
-You should support staff members in considering the materials they choose.
+As a program leader, you serve as a resource for staff members as they choose material to include in learning spaces.

 When it comes to choosing materials to cultivate creativity, here are a few things to keep in mind:

-• Be inclusive of cultures when choosing learning materials, particularly cultures represented in your program.
-Be cognizant that there are some items that may have cultural implications.
+- Be inclusive of cultures when choosing learning materials, particularly cultures represented in your program.
+Be aware that there are some items that may have cultural implications.
 For example, some cultures might frown upon using food items for play, such as putting dried beans in a sensory table.
+Building relationships and having ongoing communication with families is an effective way to ensure that your program is an inclusive and culturally responsive space for children.

-• Purchase items that can be explored, transformed, and combined in novel ways.
+- Purchase items that can be explored, transformed, and combined in numerous ways.

 For more in-depth information on materials for each age group, refer to the direct-care tracks in this course.